fentie/netbeans-colors-solarized/README.md

 ----------------

-Normally there would be a discussion of 16- vs. 256-color versions of Solarized here, but I've only ported the 16-color dark version.
+Normally there would be a discussion of 16- vs. 256-color versions of Solarized here, but I've only ported the 16-color version.
 This color scheme is also not as flashy/rich as the Vim ones due to lack of granularity in the NetBeans theme preferences.

 The Values
 ----------